 Montana is the only state that offers over-the-counter bighorn sheep tags.
-Hunters can choose from five units – 300, 303, 500, 501, and 502.
-These tags must be purchased or applied for by May 1st.
-The odds of harvesting a ram are typically around 5%, but every year, some lucky hunters take rams home.
-2020 was a great year for the unlimited area sheep hunters with 14 of them harvesting a ram.
+This year, hunters can choose from five units – 300, 303, 500, 501, and 502.
+The tags must be purchased or applied for by May 1st.
+The odds of harvesting a ram are typically around 2%, but every year, some lucky hunters take rams home.
+Last year, eight hunters harvested rams in the unlimited areas.
 See the “Unlimited Bighorn Sheep” section for more information on all of the units and hunts.

-For access to all of our research and data we've collected over the last 20+ years, then join today and access the best research tools for hunting Bighorn Sheep in Montana including 3D Maps, Draw Odds, Consultations and much more.
+Over the last 20+ years, we've collected hunting research and data, so join Huntin' Fool today and access the best research tools for hunting bighorn sheep in Montana, including 3D Maps, Draw Odds, Consultations, and much more.
 Go on more hunts with better information!

-Search our database of Montana Bighorn Sheep opportunities.
+Search our database for Montana Bighorn Sheep opportunities.

-Montana Bighorn Sheep Hunting Articles from Huntin' Fool Magazine
+MT Bighorn Hunting Articles from Huntin' Fool Magazine